Gallagher and Shean: Later life and career

-In 1921, they were sued by the Shubert organization for breach of contract.
+In 1921, they were sued by The Shubert Organization for breach of contract.
 According to Shubert, they could not perform for the competing Ziegfeld Follies.
 The plaintiff claimed that Gallagher and Shean's act was "unique and irreplaceable".
 The comedians' defense was that their act was mediocre, and the judge initially found in their favor, although the decision was later reversed.

-For a time in the 1920s, Gallagher was involved with his protegée, vivacious French-Canadian dancer Fifi D'Orsay.
-In 1925, inventor Theodore Case made a short film of them in his sound-on-film process at his Auburn, New York studio; however, the film was lost in a fire at the Auburn studio in the mid-1950s, and only outtakes of the film now exist.
+For a time in the 1920s, Gallagher was involved with his protegee, vivacious French-Canadian dancer Fifi D'Orsay.
+In 1925, inventor Theodore Case made a short film of them in his sound-on-film process at his Auburn, New York, studio; however, the film was lost in a fire at the Auburn studio in the mid-1950s, and only outtakes of the film now exist.
 In August 1931, Fleischer Studios released a short cartoon, Mr. Gallagher and Mr. Shean, as part of the Fleischer Screen Songs series.
 In this short, Jack Kenny (1886–1964) did the voice of Gallagher.

 Gallagher and Shean often had personal differences during their partnership.
 The constant backstage hostilities inspired Neil Simon to incorporate them into his successful show business-themed comedy The Sunshine Boys.

 Ed Gallagher suffered a nervous breakdown after the partnership ended in 1925 and died in 1929; Al Shean worked occasionally thereafter as a solo character actor.
 The Metro-Goldwyn-Mayer musical Ziegfeld Girl (1941) features a recreation of Gallagher and Shean's act with Al Shean in his familiar role and costume and character actor Charles Winninger portraying Gallagher.
 Also The Republic Pictures musical Atlantic City (1944) features a recreation of Gallagher and Shean's act with Al Shean and character actor Jack Kenney portraying Gallagher.

-Ed Gallagher's wife, Helen, became a partner in Gallagher's Steak House in New York City and the restaurant was actually named after her.
+Ed Gallagher's wife, Helen, became a partner in Gallagher's Steak House in New York City and the restaurant was named after her.
 After Ed's death, she married her partner, Jack Solomon.